AdaCore/learn/courses/intro-to-ada/chapters/more_about_types.rst

-It is also worth noting, although again the details are outside the scope of this course, that you can explicitly specify a value for an ordinary fixed-point type's ``small``.
+It is also worth noting, although again the details are outside the scope of this course, that you can explicitly specify a value for an ordinary fixed-point type's :ada:`small`.
 This allows non-binary scaling, for example:

 .. code-block:: ada